Anissima/Depression/README.md

 	* Probabilities of euler angle extraction-cross-all
 	* Probabilities of eye and smiling extraction-cross_all
 	* AUs single extraction-cross_all
  	* Facial features based on facial landmarks-extraction-cross_all

+The nested cross-validtion with Leave-One-Day-Out is provided in:
+- AU classification - nested cross-valiadation

 The statistical tests are provided in:
 - Statistical tests